 Who's It For?

-Future entrepreneurs and intrepreneurs who want to work across disciplinary boundaries to address the world’s most interesting, complex and important problems through designing and developing extraordinary products.
+Future entrepreneurs and intrepreneurs who want to learn product design and work across disciplinary boundaries to address the world’s most interesting, complex and important problems through designing and developing extraordinary products.

 The M: IPD provides students from engineering, design or business backgrounds with expertise in a human-centered design process that leverages their existing skills and enables them to develop new ones.

-Designed to ground students in the disciplines of product design while allowing them to tailor their learning experience to meet their particular individual goals.
-M:IPD students take both integrated courses designed specifically for the degree and single discipline courses that provide more in- depth training in business, design arts or engineering.
+Designed to ground students in the disciplines of product design while allowing them to tailor their learning experience to meet their individual goals.
+M:IPD students take both integrated courses designed specifically for the degree and single discipline courses that provide more in-depth training in business, design arts or engineering.

 M:IPD graduates become successful leaders of innovation who can speak the language of design, engineering and business and act as translators between disciplines.
 They are creative problem solvers with the skills to implement their solutions.
 They know how to build desirable, feasible and sustainable physical and digital products that people need, want and love.